brikis98/yevgeniy-brikman-homepage/_posts/2007-11-28-gears-of-war-review.md

 good.
 However, I found the sound effects to be more of a mixed bag.
 Most of the bad guys, for example, make the same stupid screaming/grunting noise every time they appear.
-Many of the guns don't have any real "boom" to them - they just sound like like a piece of paper stuck in a fan.
+Many of the guns don't have any real "boom" to them - they just sound like a piece of paper stuck in a fan.
 Combined with the impotency of many of the guns (see the gameplay section below), you sometimes feel like you're firing spitballs.